-CHRISTUS Health Medicare Complete (HMO), CHRISTUS Health Medicare Plus (HMO) and CHRISTUS Health Medicare Guardian (HMO) plans have a comprehensive Quality Management Program.
-The goal of the Quality Management Program is to ensure every member receives quality care in a timely and accessible fashion and to provide a mechanism for evaluating the appropriateness of a member's health care.
-The purpose of the Quality Management Program is to ensure timely identification, assessment, and resolution of known or suspected evidence-based quality deficits by continuously monitoring and evaluating the quality of care and services provided to our members.
+CHRISTUS Health Medicare Complete (HMO), CHRISTUS Health Medicare Plus (HMO), and CHRISTUS Health Medicare Guardian (HMO) plans have a comprehensive Quality Management Program.
+The goal of the Quality Management Program is to ensure every member receives quality care in a timely and accessible manner, and to provide a process for evaluating the appropriateness of member's healthcare.
+The purpose of the Quality Management Program is to ensure timely identification, assessment, and resolution of known or suspected evidence-based quality opportunities by way of continuously monitoring and evaluating the quality of care and services provided to our members.